javiersosial/100-days-of-code-python/Day 7 Hangman/Readme Checking if the Player has Won.md

-# Readme Checking if the Player has Won
+# Checking if the Player has Won
 TODO-1
 Use a while loop to let the user guess again.
 The loop should only stop once the user has guessed all the letters in the chosen_word.